LuckyHyena/DnD/homebrew/5e_reference.md

 ![immovable rod](/images/immovable-rod.jpg)

 ## Everyday problems

+# Fifth edition actions
+During [your turn](https://5thsrd.org/combat/order_of_combat/#your-turn), you have the option to [perform one](https://5thsrd.org/combat/actions_in_combat/) __action__, and you additionally have a distance of __movement__ that you may spend to move around the battlefield.
+Moving is not a type of action, although you may spend your action to [dash](https://5thsrd.org/combat/actions_in_combat/#dash) and double your movement for the turn.
+You may split up your movement before and after your action, and if you can make multiple attacks you have the option to move between each attack.

+Some character abilities or powers mention a __bonus action__.
+If you have such an ability, during your turn you may perform one such _bonus action_ alongside your regular _action_.
+You may perform a bonus action at any time during your turn, whether you have taken your _action_ or not.
+You may spend your _action_ to perform an additional _bonus action_, but not vice versa.

+Finally, at the start of each creature's turn it gets a single __reaction__, which can be used not only on the creature's own turn but at any time up until the beginning of its next turn.
+You must spend your reaction to complete a [readied action](https://5thsrd.org/combat/actions_in_combat/#ready), to make an opportunity attack, or to cast [_Shield_](https://5thsrd.org/spellcasting/spells/shield/).

+> Creatures with **melee** attacks can spend their reaction to make an [opportunity attack](#5th-editions-simplified-opportunity-attacks).
+Additionally, during their turn they can spend their bonus action to [mark](#getting-marked) an opponent for later advantage on an opportunity attack.

+---

 # Ability Checks
 In fifth edition D&D's [bounded accuracy](https://www.dandwiki.com/wiki/Understanding_Bounded_Accuracy_(5e_Guideline)) mathematics, these difficulty classes are universal for all power levels and situations.
 When thinking about a task, ask how hard it would be for a "normal human" to do, and compare with this scale: